ministryofjustice/security-guidance/docs/index.md

 ### Acronyms

-A more extensive list of acronyms is available [here](https://ministryofjustice.github.io/acronyms/).

 ### Technical Guidance

-The MoJ [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.
+The [Technical Guidance](https://ministryofjustice.github.io/technical-guidance/) should be read together with this security-focused guidance.

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).